malkaguillot/malkaguillot.github.io/_pages/research.md

 ------

 - *Should Charitable and Political Donations Benefit from Similar Tax Treatments?
 Evidence from a Survey Experiment*, with Julia Cagé (Science po) and Yuchen Huang (Université de Liège).
-R&R Journal of Public Economics
   - [Working paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5420135)

 - *Is Charitable Giving Political?
 New Evidence from Wealth and Income Tax Returns*,